Wilson County Schools offers program for young adults

 “They guided me through it to where I wasn’t alone and just trying to figure it out on my own, and, you know, they just helped me get to where I needed to go pretty quickly, so I could be on my feet and take care of myself without anybody helping me,” said Coleman.

-Dickson said the workers with the program develop a personal relationship with everyone in the program.
+Dickson said the Youth Links staff develop a personal lasting relationship with everyone in the program.
 She still keeps in touch with a lot of the previous participants in the program.

 “We really do care about what they do, where they go, their families, their kids,” said Dickson.
 “I mean, we’re in some of their weddings.
 We’re doing a wedding for one of ours in September who said, ‘will you come and help us?’
 So, we’re helping her in her wedding.
 One of our case managers is actually the matron of honor in her wedding.”